-It is essential that milk be treated to inactivate the emergency animal disease (EAD) agent before disposal (see the Decontamination Manual).
+It is essential that milk be treated to inactivate the emergency animal disease (EAD) agent before disposal (see the AUSVETPLAN operational manual Decontamination).
 This includes large volumes of contaminated milk in dairy farm vats, at dairy factories or in tankers.
 Chemicals such as formalin should not be used to treat milk because this would create a hazardous substance, reducing the options for disposal.